Okipa/laravel-table/README.md

 ```

-And display it the view:
+Finally, display it the view:

 ```blade
 {{ $table }}